DaleFielding/b-boulder/README.md

 * #### Changes made due to issues flagged by Google Lighthouse

-    * Added alt images and sr attributes where appropriate throughout webpages
+    * Added alt images and sr attributes where appropriate throughout webpages.
-    * Changed webpage images to be avif files instead of jpeg; for better compression
+    * Changed webpage images to be avif files instead of jpeg; for better compression.
-    * Included meta description tags for better search engine optimization
+    * Included meta description tags for better search engine optimization.
-    * Added smaller background images to the home page, that are then used instead of the larger images when viewing on smaller devices
+    * Added smaller background images to the home page, that are then used instead of the larger images when viewing on smaller devices.

 * #### Further improvements to implement:
-    * To eliminate render-blocking images; to save on load time in pages
+    * To eliminate render-blocking images; to save on load time in pages.
-    * Serve static assets with an efficient cache policy; to speed up site use on repeat visits
+    * Serve static assets with an efficient cache policy; to speed up site use on repeat visits.
-    * Smaller image file sizes for mobile view for Wellbeing Focus page and About page; to save on load time
+    * Smaller image file sizes for mobile view for Wellbeing Focus page and About page; to save on load time.

 ### Other Testing
 * Testing on other browsers:
-    * Google Chrome
+    * Google Chrome.
-    * Microsoft Edge
+    * Microsoft Edge.
-    * Firefox
+    * Firefox.
 * Google Developer tools
     * I have continuously tested and played around with many different resolutions, to ensure there is no unexpected behaviour.
 * Devices:
-    * Google Pixel
+    * Google Pixel.
-    * Samsung S10
+    * Samsung S10.
-    * Dell Inspiron (Windows 11)
+    * Dell Inspiron (Windows 11).
 * Other users
-    * My partner Laura Gibbons has tested the site herself on her Google Pixel
+    * My partner Laura Gibbons has tested the site herself on her Google Pixel.

 ## Technologies Used